Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

 ## <a id="what"></a>What is HNV ?
 Creating an HDInsight cluster in a complex networking environment involving firewall, user-defined routes etc. like networking components requires configuring multiple settings properly.
 HDInsight cluster creation can fail if your network is not configured properly.<br>
-HDInsight Network Validator (aka HNV) is a Python 3.x script which is checking your networking configuration and reporting back if your network is properly configured to create and use an HDInsight cluster or not.
+HDInsight Network Validator (aka HNV) is a Python 3.x (tested with Python 3.7) script which is checking your networking configuration and reporting back if your network is properly configured to create and use an HDInsight cluster or not.
 <br>
 Please note that HNV does not make any changes in any of your configuration.
 Instead, it will report what you should fix to you.